MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 ![LCOW architecture](media/lcow.png)

 To see if you're running LCOW, navigate to `C:\Program Files\Linux Containers`.
-LCOW will show the minimal Linux distro running in each Hyper-V container.
+If Docker is configured to use LCOW, there will be a few files here containing the minimal LinuxKit distro that runs in each Hyper-V container.
 Notice the optimized VM components are less than 100 MB, much smaller than the LinuxKit image in Moby VM.

 ### Extra information